 STEP 11.

-Lift up the right side of the cooling fan assembly.
+Lift up the right side of the heat sink.

 STEP 12.

-In order to find a new cooling fan assembly, I would suggest searching by the IBM FRU part number.
+I would suggest searching for a new fan assembly using the IBM FRU part number.
 In my case the part number is 26R7950.

 STEP 13.